qhuang5177/BayesianMCMClocal/README.md

 Validating performance on simulated data\
 Applying the model to real-world data for posterior inference and covariate effect estimation\
 All code for model specification, algorithm implementation, and empirical evaluation is included in this repository.
+The hpc script and Barker.cpp are written by my supervisor.